EmilyMarschallNiswonger/BENG183_spliceAI/README.md

 To understand SpliceAI, it is important to review how RNA splicing works.
 When a gene is transcribed, the initial RNA product (pre-mRNA) contains exons — the coding regions — and introns, which must be removed.
 Splicing is the process by which introns are cut out and exons are joined together to produce a mature mRNA capable of being translated into protein.

 <img width="1367" height="500" alt="image" src="https://github.com/user-attachments/assets/dfc7fd1f-68f9-4417-8955-56f66703dff9" />
 **Figure 1.** Overview of RNA splicing.
-Exons (coding regions) are retained, while introns are removed by the spliceosome to produce a mature mRNA transcript.
+Exons are joined together while introns are removed to form mature mRNA.
-*Image source: Khan Academy, "RNA splicing."*
+*Image credit: Khan Academy*
-*Source: Khan Academy.
-"RNA splicing." https://cdn.kastatic.org/ka-perseus-images/3157cfd56297f8bc312c0b53bdf9dd8c09f07063.png*

 Splicing depends on specific sequence signals: